What is the course about?

-The course covers working from life/observation, found images, photography/film as well as from memory and the imagination to develop personal project work.
+Working primarily in 2D media including drawing, painting, collage and mixed media, the course covers working from life/observation, found images, photography/film as well as from memory and the imagination to develop personal project work.

 Stimulating studio projects and some off-site work will present experimental and exploratory approaches that question and reflect on Life and Portrait drawing and painting traditions.